-- to the user base to be certified (the employees of a company only, the residents of a location etc.)

-- to the format of user's distinguished name

-- to the length of user's private key

-- to the cryptographic techniques of the users
+- to the user base to be certified (the employees of a company only, the residents of a location etc.) - to the format of server's distinguished name - to the length of server's private key - to the cryptographic techniques used by the server - ..

-- ...

 The XYZ Certification Authority issues certificates to all citizens of Estonia; the customers identify themselves with passports.
-User's private key must be at least 1024 bits long and user distinguished name must be in the format: /C=EE/SP=DistrictName/SettlementName/CN=FirstName LastName The data in the distinguished name will be checked against the data in the passport of the certifee.
+User's private key must be at least 1024 bits long and user distinguished name must be in the format:

+/C=EE/SP=DistrictName/SettlementName/CN=FirstName LastName The data in the distinguished name will be checked against the data in the passport of the certifee.